-Task 1 (b) - Peer-feedback
+Block 1: Task B - Peer-feedback

-In task 1 (b), you automatically will be randomly assigned another student's submission of task 1 (a) after the deadline.
+In task B, you automatically will be randomly assigned another student's submission of task A after the deadline.
 This submission might be about something previously unknown to you.
 That might even be an advantage for you as a peer-reviewer, since task 1 (a) is about presenting a scientific item to a non-expert.
 You will read the submitted text and provide feedback to the student who submitted it.
 You post your feedback in the comment box on the submission page.
 Your feedback should be based on the headings 1-3 below.
 You are expected to write at least 50 words per heading.
 The questions below each heading are guiding suggestions on what you can include in your feedback.

 When providing feedback we want to provide constructive criticism.
-We can point out where we think there is room for improvement whilst maintaining a positive tone.
+You should point out where there is room for improvement whilst maintaining a positive tone.
 Point out if there were things you didn't understand; because the description was too complicated or otherwise difficult to follow.
-The peer review can be anonymous.
+The peer review is anonymous unless you write your own name.